guyellis/lalog/README.md

   so that you can easily find/filter the associated log messages.
-  - You don't want to use this for long lived loggers as they may accumulate too many logs (local memory issues) and if the log messages are too big then they may error when writing to the desintation.
+  - You don't want to use this for long lived loggers as they may accumulate too many logs (local memory issues) and if the log messages are too big then they may error when writing to the destination.
   - Possible future feature is to provide a maximum number of log messages to accumulate if `isTransient` is set.

 ### Write Log Messages